 Because legitimate businesses and scammers use the same technology, you need to recognize the warning signs associated with scams.
 It is also important to know how to get unwanted telemarketing calls to stop.
 To assist consumers in Washington, the Attorney General’s Office has created this website to provide more detailed information on how to avoid becoming a victim of robocall and telemarketing scams, and what to do if you are a victim.

-Our office has also created a form to file complaints specifically for suspected robocall scams.
+Our office has also created a form to report suspected robocall and telemarketing scams.

 What is a robocall?